Courseiva

 Why this answer

-Option D is correct because stratified random sampling ensures the proportion of classes is preserved in both training and test sets.
-Option A is wrong because simple random sampling may result in uneven distribution.
-Option B is wrong because oversampling should be done after splitting to avoid data leakage.
+Stratified random sampling ensures the proportion of classes is preserved in both training and test sets.
+Option A is wrong because k-fold cross-validation is a model evaluation technique, not a method for splitting data into training and test sets; using it before splitting would not guarantee class balance.
+Option B is wrong because oversampling should be done after splitting to avoid data leakage and ensure the test set reflects the original distribution.

 MCQmedium